 Practicing emotion regulation can help us untangle our dysfunctional eating patterns.
 But, why is it that some of us experience difficulties with emotional regulation?
 And why is this problem so common?
 There are a few possible variables that affect our capacity for emotional regulation.

 First of all, some of us are born with a nervous system that is more sensitive and leads to experiencing certain emotions more intensely than others.

 In another common scenario, we grew up among people who were unable to teach us how to notice, name, and respond to our emotional states in a healthy way.
 In the absence of such an environment, most of us are left with the underdeveloped skills to effectively regulate our emotions.
 Rather, our emotions were interpreted as something bad and/or dangerous.
 For example, our parents or loved ones may have criticized, condemned, or ignored us when we felt sad or angry.
 When we were afraid, they might have told us "don't think about it", "there is nothing to worry about" or "everything will be fine".
 This is how the idea that emotions are something that should be avoided or concealed is imprinted into our young minds and subsequently, prevents us from learning how to respond more effectively.

-The Emotional Eating Workbook - A Proven-Effective, Step-by-Step Guide to End Your Battle with Food and Satisfy Your Soul, Carolyn Coker Ross, MD, MPH
+Sources: The Emotional Eating Workbook - A Proven-Effective, Step-by-Step Guide to End Your Battle with Food and Satisfy Your Soul, Carolyn Coker Ross, MD, MPH

 Written by Rositsa Stoycheva.